-Staff will preserve and maintain the dignity, individuality and privacy of all pupils within a warm and caring atmosphere, and in so doing will be sensitive to the individual's changing needs.
-Such needs may be medical / therapeutic (for physical and emotional well-being), cultural, psychological, spiritual, and social.
+Staff will preserve and maintain the dignity, individuality and privacy of all students within a warm and caring atmosphere, and in so doing will be sensitive to the individual's changing needs.
+Such needs may be medical/therapeutic (for physical and emotional well-being), cultural, psychological, spiritual, and social.

-Staff will support individuals to discover their likes and dislikes and develop strategies for self-expression by concentrating on the key areas of decision-making and communication.
-In order to develop these skills, staff will support pupils to make choices which may involve a certain element of risk, to encourage an awareness of danger and the recognition of natural consequences.
+Staff will support children to discover their likes and dislikes and develop strategies for selfdetermination by concentrating on the key areas of decision-making and communication.
+To develop these skills, staff support students to make choices which may involve an element of risk, to encourage an awareness of danger and the recognition of natural consequences.